dotherightthing/gsheet-search/README.md

 ### Gsheet Search web app

-1. Link to the source spreadsheets via the `spreadsheetIds` object in `Main.js`
+1. Link to the source spreadsheets via the `spreadsheets` array in `Init.js.html`

 ### Spreadsheet